-PiW and LiW staff meet at the City Works Yard on Lynas Lane at the start of each work shift.
+LiW staff meet at the City Works Yard on Lynas Lane at the start of each work shift.
 Work tasks/schedules for the day are reviewed.
 Supplies and tools are loaded into City vehicles.
-The team drives to their designated work sites for the day.
+LiWs drive to their designated work sites for the day.

-- 2 Excavating the area around the fire extinguisher, junction box or water meter

-A PiW may be involved in excavating the soil around a fire extinguisher, junction box or water meter to the appropriate depth.
-The 'pit' is covered with plywood till it is ready to be put into service. - 3 Installing a new water supply line under ground (asphalt/driveway/grass) The PiW may be involved in the installation of a fresh water supply line.
+2 - Excavating the area around the fire extinguisher, junction box or water meter A LiWs excavate the soil around a fire extinguisher, junction box or water meter to the appropriate depth.
+The 'pit' is covered with plywood till it is ready to be put into service.

+3 - Installing a new water supply line under ground (asphalt/driveway/grass)

+The LiW installs a fresh water supply line.
 This new supply line will be provide fresh water to an extinguisher, junction box or a residential/commercial water meter.